ameerah-2/first-task/README.md

 # first-task
-this is my first task it include two tasks:(convert voice to text and the outher is steps to setup ESP32 in computer)
+this is my first task it include two tasks:(convert voice to text and the other is steps to setup ESP32 in computer)